Syria rebels push Qaeda affiliate from northwest stronghold

 A Saraqeb-based activist said ISIL's position weakened when an allied brigade pulled out to protect the nearby town of Sarmin, also under siege by the Islamic Front.

-A local commander of the Nusra Front - another al Qaeda-aligned group that has clashed with ISIL in some areas - said fighters from Nusra and from the Syrian Revolutionaries Front faction would take over military sites and checkpoints while ISIL and the Islamic Front would withdraw.
+A local commander of the Nusra Front - another al Qaeda-linked group which has clashed with ISIL in some areas - said fighters from Nusra and from the Syrian Revolutionaries Front, yet another grouping in the fractured insurgency, would take over military sites and checkpoints while ISIL and the Islamic Front would withdraw.

 "The decision wasn't up to them," the commander said via Skype.
 "This was a good result.
 Stopping the clashes is always the best outcome.
 We in Nusra are not picking any side.
 We are against the aggressor in each of these incidents and unfortunately both sides are attacking each other."